-Sister Hannah Faulconer is serving a mission for the Church of Jesus Christ of Latter-day Saints.
-She trained at the Centro de Treinamento Missionario (CTM) in São Paulo, Brazil during Fall 2018.
-She has been called to the Brazil Recife mission, and is currently serving in the Candeias neighborhood of the city Jaboatão dos Guararape in the Brazilian state of Pernambuco.
-This is her fifth area so far.
-Previously she served in Palmares and then the city of Gravatá, and then the Casa Forte and Madalena neighborhoods of Recife, the Candeias neighborhood of Jaboatão dos Guararapes, and Goiana.
-Her letters home are published here on the website by Angela Faulconer, who edits and adds relevant links, pictures, and tags.
+Sister Hannah Faulconer returned from her mission to Recife, Brazil for the Church of Jesus Christ of Latter-day Saints in March 2020.
+She trained at the Centro de Treinamento Missionario (CTM) in São Paulo, Brazil in Fall 2018.
+She served in six areas, all in the Brazilian state of Pernambuco: Palmares, Gravatá, the Casa Forte and Madalena neighborhoods of Recife, the Candeias neighborhood of Jaboatão dos Guararapes, and Goiana.
+Her letters home were published here on the website by Angela Faulconer, who edited and added relevant links, pictures, and tags.

 View all posts by Sister Faulconer